Bill Thompson (technology writer): Biography

 Born in Jarrow, County Durham, Thompson grew up in Corby, Northamptonshire.
-He graduated from St Catharine's College, Cambridge in philosophy and with a diploma in computing in 1984 and worked at Acorn Computers.
+He graduated from St Catharine's College, Cambridge in philosophy and with the Diploma in Computer Science in 1984 and worked at Acorn Computers.

 He was a correspondent for the technology programme The Big Byte on BBC Radio.
 He began to write for The Guardian in 1990, and in 1994 went to work there (having previously worked at Pipex, the United Kingdom's first commercial Internet service provider) as head of new media, setting up the paper's website, which he argued should not be paywalled.
-He left in 1996 to work as a freelance writer and consultant.
+He left the Guardian in 1996, but continued to be a contributor to both that and newspapers and magazines including The Times, .net, and Internet Magazine.

 In November 2009 he took on a role as head of partnership development for Archive Development projects at the BBC, working with Tony Ageh (formerly of The Guardian), the then Controller of Archive Development at the BBC.
+Since then he has worked as Partnership Lead for the BBC Make It Digital initiative before moving to R&D in 2017.